Kate’s Best Penne with Spicy Vodka Sauce Recipe

 Ingredients

-- Double concentrate tomato paste or regular tomato paste
+- Double concentrate tomato paste or regular tomato paste.

 - Penne or rigatoni pasta

-- Heavy cream
+- Heavy cream for an extra-luxurious creamy sauce

 How To Make It!